9 ways COVID-19 and Lyme disease can look alike

 - Traumatic brain injury

-Doctors should consider both Lyme disease and COVID in patients with these symptoms and clinical presentations to avoid delayed treatment.
+Doctors should consider both Lyme disease in patients with these symptoms and clinical presentations to avoid delayed treatment.

 Latest From the Lyme Disease Science Blog